 We look forward with enthusiasm and optimism to another year of accomplishment and growth for all these endeavors.
-In the perilous times in which we live, with globalism under attack, it is more vital than ever to study the long history of transregional connections and the ways that they have given rise to both creativity and suffering.
+In the perilous times in which we live, with globalism under attack, it is more important than ever to study the long history of transregional connections and the ways that they have given rise to both creativity and suffering.
 We look forward to seeing many of you in person and online and to collaborating with you on many exciting and vital ventures.